thelinuxgeekcommunity/simpleirc/README.md

 * A notice when you get CTCP'ed
 * A notice when you get a Malformed CTCP
 * A option to keep the screen on while Simple IRC is in the foreground

+# Testing
+This is the testing branch, here is where the latest code for Simple IRC is stored.
+If you want stable use the master branch.

 # Prebuilt APKs
 You can find prebuilt apk's in the directory "apks"